-As of September 2021, the County has received, or is anticipated to receive, \$670.3 million, which includes the \$200.2 million from the Coronavirus Aid, Relief, and Economic Security (CARES) Act Coronavirus Relief Fund (CRF), \$35.6 million anticipated as a result of approved FEMA reimbursements discussed on page 24, \$211.6 million in grants and other awards outlined beginning on page 27, and \$222.9 million anticipated through the America Rescue Plan Act (ARPA).
-In addition, Fairfax County Public Schools (FCPS) has been awarded or anticipates funding of \$326.5 million (not including the \$19.6 million allocated from the County's CRF award).
-County grant awards are increased by \$6.8 million from the last update due to two new awards discussed beginning on page 41.
+As of November 2021, the County has received, or is anticipated to receive, \$675.2 million, which includes the \$200.2 million from the Coronavirus Aid, Relief, and Economic Security (CARES) Act Coronavirus Relief Fund (CRF), \$35.8 million anticipated as a result of approved FEMA reimbursements discussed on page 26, \$216.3 million in grants and other awards outlined beginning on page 17, and \$222.9 million anticipated through the America Rescue Plan Act (ARPA).
+County grant awards are increased by \$4.7 million from the last update due to four new awards, including additional funds for Contact Tracing, Non-Congregate Sheltering, and Utility Relief.
+In addition, Fairfax County Public Schools (FCPS) has been awarded or anticipates Board of Supervisors Stimulus Funding Update - October/November 2021 Page 2 of 48 funding of \$326.5 million (not including the \$19.6 million allocated from the County's CRF award).
+In total, stimulus funds provided to the County and FCPS total \$1.0 billion as of this update.